 Originally from: Braník, Prague

-The Chairman of the Executive board of the European Values Think-tank and Director until 2018.
+The Chairman of the Executive board of the European Values Center for Security Policy and Director until 2018.
 Since 2005 he has been active in this organisation as a volunteer, Project Manager, International Cooperation Coordinator and Secretary.
 Between the years 2007 and 2010 he was leading the international research-educational programme European Values Network.
 He engaged in the Association for international questions, the European Youth Parliament and the European Movement.
 Professionally he deals with the problematic of European Union inner security and institutional questions of the European Integration.
 He is a co-author of several expert and academic publications and international conference papers.
 He is a lecturer at the Institute of Political Studies of the Faculty of Social Sciences (Charles University) and the Department of International Relations and European Studies (Metropolitan University Prague).
 He is currently finishing his Dissertation at the Department of International Relations of the Faculty of Social Sciences.
 At this faculty he already graduated in 2006 from the Bachelor programme of Politology and International Relations.
 He achieved his master’s degree “Master of European Studies” at the Centre for European Integration Studies (ZEI) at the University of Bonne.
 During his studies he undertook a quarterly internship the European Parliament in Josef Zieleniec’s office and he attended Robinson-Martin Security Scholars Programme at the Prague Institute of Security Studies.

 He was invited by the US Secretary of State to undertake the International Visitor Leadership Programme “Current U.S. social, political and economic issues for young European leaders”.
 His CV is available here in Czech.

-Head of the Security Strategies Program
+Head of Security Strategies Program

-Martin Svárovský is the Head of the Security Strategies Program and Senior Fellow at the European Values Think-Tank (since 2019).
+Martin Svárovský is the Head of the Security Strategies Program and Senior Fellow at the European Values Center for Security Policy (since 2019).
 Before he served 19 years at the Czech Ministry of Foreign Affairs including as the Deputy Director of the Central European Department and the Deputy Director of the Policy Planning Staff, the Deputy Chief of Mission of the Czech Embassies to Budapest and to Warsaw.
 He is author of the concept of the Czech-Polish Forum and of the mechanisms of commissioning analyses for the MFA (“operative analyses scheme“).
 Mr. Svárovský regularly publishes articles on Security policy, Trans-Atlantic relations and the Czech Foreign Policy (www.russkiivopros.com, www.onwar.eu, www.aktualne.cz).
 He tweets at @martinsvarovsky in Czech, English and Polish.

-Kremlin Watch Program Coordinator
+Head of Kremlin Watch Program

-Chair of the Supervisory Board
+Chair of Supervisory Board